The median monthly rent recorded between April 2022 and March 2023 was £825 for England; this is the highest ever recorded.

 Economic statistics governance after EU exit

 Following the Digital Economy Act 2017, the Office for National Statistics (ONS) gained access to Valuation Office Agency (VOA) private rental microdata.
-We aim to redevelop the IPHRP and private rental market summary statistics (PRMS) to produce mix-adjusted average rental prices that are comparable over time.
+We aim to redevelop the Index of Private Housing Rental Prices (IPHRP) and private rental market summary statistics (PRMS) to produce mix-adjusted average rental prices that are comparable over time.
 We also aim to refine geography to lower geographic levels, to better meet user needs.

-An overview of the methodology that we intend to use is available in our Redevelopment of private rental prices statistics, intended methodology article.
+An overview of the methodology that we intend to use is available in The redevelopment of private rental prices statistics, intended methodology.
 We will now need to spend more time ensuring the production system is developed on a strategic platform and is sustainable.
 This has resulted in our initial timetable being out of date.
-More information and an updated timetable for these developments is available in our Private rental prices development plan: February 2022.
+More information and an updated timetable for these developments is available in our Private rental prices development plan: February 2022 article.
 If you have any queries or feedback on these developments, please email firstname.lastname@example.org.

 Voluntary provision of data